Product(s): | AutoPIPE | ||

 Note:

-3. Another method to Filter / Fix a model is to create a new model with the same General model options as the original affected model.
-Than IMPORT the affected model into the new model.
+3. Another method to Filter / Fix a model; create a new model with the same General model options as the original model.
+Than IMPORT the existing model into the new model.

-4. An added advantage of round tripping a model, all node point names, segment, support ids, etc.. are renumbered starting from the beginning.
+4. An added advantage of round tripping a model, all node point names, segment, support ids, etc.. are reorganized in sequence and renumbered.

 6. In some cases the round trip model has a number of additional node points that are easily identified because they contain non-alpha / numeric characters (ex.
 P%%1, P%$K).
 These node points should be manually deleted from the round tripped model.